PTCB / Credentials / Certificate / Billing and Reimbursement

 This quick video explains the requirements and policies for online proctored testing.

-Pearson VUE Tutorial
+Pearson Tutorial

 Exam Content Outline

+The Billing and Reimbursement Exam covers several knowledge areas organized into four domains.
 Be sure to review the exam content outline as part of your exam preparation.

-Programs and Eligibility (20%)
+Programs and Eligibility (26.67%)

-Claims Processing and Adjudication (48%)
+Pharmacy Claims Processing and Adjudication (36.67%)

-Information needed to submit pharmacy/medical claims
+Information required to submit pharmacy billing claims

 General pharmacy claim submission process (e.g., data entry, verification, adjudication)

-Third-party claim rejection trouble-shooting and resolution
+Third-party claim rejection troubleshooting and resolution

-Prior Authorization (20%)
+Prior Authorization (18.33%)

-Third-party prior authorization rejection trouble-shooting and resolution
+Third-party prior authorization rejection troubleshooting and resolution

-Audits and Compliance (12%)
+Audits and Compliance (10.00%)

 EARN YOUR CERTIFICATE